Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/components/badge.md

 <!-- Boosted mod : design callout -->
 {{< ods-incompatibility-alert >}}
-These component variants can not be used because they do not exist in the Orange Design System specifications.
+These component variants should not be used because they do not exist in the Orange Design System specifications.
 {{< /ods-incompatibility-alert >}}

 Set a `background-color` with contrasting foreground `color` with [our `.text-bg-{color}` helpers]({{< docsref "helpers/color-background" >}}).
 Previously it was required to manually pair your choice of [`.text-{color}`]({{< docsref "/utilities/colors" >}}) and [`.bg-{color}`]({{< docsref "/utilities/background" >}}) utilities for styling, which you still may use if you prefer.